VCL3D/SphericalViewSynthesis/index.md

 ![Spherical Angular Disparity for 2 Horizontally Displaced Viewpoints](./assets/images/horizontal_disparity.png)

 ![Spherical Angular Disparity for 2 Vertically Displaced Viewpoints](./assets/images/vertical_disparity.png)

+As a result, we can use this depth derived disparity formulation to self-supervise spherical depth estimation.
+Crucially, for the horizontal case, this is only possible using depth-image-based rendering (DIBR) instead of inverse warping, as it helps in overcoming the irregular remappings of stereo spherical imaging.
+We rely on a recently presented differentiable DIRB scheme (__[3]__), and additionally employ spherical weighting as an attention mechanism to address inconsistent gradient flows at the singularities.
+Finally, we also experiment with trinocular stereo placements and with infusing spherical spatial knowledge into the network implicity through the use of Coordinate Convolutions (__[4]__).

 <!--
 ![Spherical & Cartesian Coordinates](./assets/images/spherical_cartesian.png "Spherical & Cartesian Coordinates")